LeeCampbell/IntroToRx/content/03_CreatingObservableSequences.md

         h => watcher.Changed -= h);
 ```

-This is code that AoT and trimming tools can understand easily.
-We've written methods that explicitly add and remove handlers for the `FileSystemWatcher.Changed` event, so AoT tools can pre-compile those two methods, and trimming tools know that they cannot remove the add and remove handlers for those events.
+This is code that AOT and trimming tools can understand easily.
+We've written methods that explicitly add and remove handlers for the `FileSystemWatcher.Changed` event, so AOT tools can pre-compile those two methods, and trimming tools know that they cannot remove the add and remove handlers for those events.

 The downside is that this is a pretty cumbersome bit of code to write.
 If you've not already bought into the idea of using Rx, this might well be enough to make you think "I'll just stick with ordinary .NET events, thanks.
 But the cumbersome nature is a symptom of what is wrong with .NET events.
 We wouldn't have had to write anything so ugly if events had been first class citizens in the first place.